dontic/django-boilerplate/README.md

 It already has the following set up:
 1. API Configuration
 2. Logging
+3. Celery
+4. Brevo integration (studying the posibility of Sendgrid integration as well)
-3. Authentication
+5. Authentication
-4. Notifications
+6. Notifications
-5. Celery
+7. Waitlist

 # Configuration